-Additionally, increasing FERS retirement contributions for current personnel will be an important factor that will negatively effect retirement decisions.
+Additionally, increasing FERS retirement contributions for current personnel will be an important factor that will negatively affect retirement decisions.
 The taking of an additional 4% out of paychecks will be seen for what it is, a pay cut, and will not encourage retention.

 Hiring needed officers and agents will be increasingly difficult

 Cutting active and retired pay will increase the already difficult task of recruitment and retention of law enforcement personnel.
-Federal agencies particularly in major metropolitan areas will be at a disadvantage with most state and local law enforcement agencies.
+Federal agencies, particularly in major metropolitan areas, will be at a disadvantage with most state and local law enforcement agencies.
 Nationwide agencies are having problems hiring and retaining officers because of economic, budgetary, and operational environment issues.

 (For details see links below)